Questions? Want to place an order? call us at (800) 939-0310 | Orders typically ship in 1-2 business days!

 Headlight/Taillight and LCD Display Backlight

 To turn on the headlight and backlight on your RadWagon's display, press and hold the middle and top button on the left side of your handlebar (the buttons that you use to adjust your pedal assist level).
 To turn on the rear tail light you must activate the switch located on the light body on the rear of the bike.
-Riding a bicycle at night is much more dangerous then riding during the day.
+Riding a bicycle at night is much more dangerous than riding during the day.
 Check reflectors/lighting equipment and their mounting hardware regularly to make sure they are clean, straight, functional and secure.
 If you choose to ride in poor visibility conditions, first check to ensure you comply with all local laws regarding night riding.

 LCD Display Features and Operations